smartcontractkit/chainlink-automation-templates/batch-nft-reveal/README.md

 ## Register Upkeep

 To automate the metadata reveal with Chainlink’s network of keepers, you need to [register new Upkeeep](https://keepers.chain.link/new) by following this [step-by-step guide](https://docs.chain.link/docs/chainlink-keepers/register-upkeep/).

+## User Interface

+An [app](/app) is included in this repo which helps you configure and deploy collections from the browser using MetaMask or WalletConnect.
+It then generates a shareable collection page to mint, monitor when the next reveal is, and browse through the collection of NFTs.

 ## Misc